ejach/Community-Decides-Bot/README.md

-# THIS PROJECT IS CURRENTLY UNSTABLE, USE AT YOUR OWN RISK

 # What does it do?
 (Originally created by TempSafeGuard, but I have since lost contact with them because they have deleted their account.)